 Blood tests may also be used as a diagnostic tool.
 A sample of blood is drawn for laboratory analysis for this test.
 Diseases, organ function, and medication effectiveness usually can be analyzed.
 Blood tests generally are used to determine a variety of health issues.

-A patient's doctor generally will decide the best type of diagnostic test for them.
+A patient's doctor generally will decide the best type of test for them.
 Tests usually are performed on an individual basis.
 Some people may have to undergo more than one test to be properly diagnosed.